mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 [3] A. Gomez-Exposito, A. Abur, P. Rousseaux, A. de la Villa Jaen, and C. Gomez-Quiles, *On the use of PMUs in power system state estimation*, Proc.
 IEEE PSCC, 2011.

 [4] M. Zhou, V. A. Centeno, J. S. Thorp, and A. G. Phadke, *An alternative for including phasor measurements in state estimators*, IEEE Trans.
 Power Syst., vol. 21, no. 4, 2006.

+[5] A. Abur and A. Exposito, *Power System State Estimation: Theory and Implementation*, Taylor & Francis, 2004.